odinuv/web/en/apv/slides/html/slides.md

 - All CSS rules are applied in order by priority:
     - **closer** and **more specific** rules have higher priority;
     - higher priority rules override lower priority rules;
     - only properties are overridden, not entire rules.
 - Inline style > page style > external style.
 - Id > class.

 </section>

 <section markdown='1'>
 ## CSS Box Model
-- Padding -- inside of the HTML element -- between content and box.
+- Padding -- inside of the HTML element -- between the content and the box.
 - Border -- outside of the HTML element -- around the box.
 - Margin -- outside of the HTML element -- around the box.